technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 If you don't like Rails, just close your eyes and think of your favorite web framework...

 This action works great for a simple form in a browser.
-You click "DELETE", it POSTs to the server, and then you end up back at the root page.
+You click "Submit", it POSTs to the server, and then you end up back at the root page.
 Then, you can add some jQuery to spice things up for newer browsers.
 Progressive enhancement and all that.

-{% highlight ruby %}
+{% highlight javascript %}
 $('.remove-widget').click(function() {
   $.del(this.href, function() {
     // celebrate, disable a spinner, etc